By Shell Catalysts & Technologies on Aug 24, 2020

-2. How do the economics of a unit revamp compare with those of a grassroots unit?
+2. How do the economics of a refinery revamp project compare with those of a grassroots unit?

 Again, it depends on the scope.
 Replacing reactor internals can provide extraordinarily fast payback: some of our customers have achieved payback times of significantly less than 12 months.

-But, even more complex revamps such as those that involve adding new reactor volume may only require 20–50% of the capital required to build a new unit (on a dollars-per-barrel capacity basis) and could achieve a payback period of about three years.
+But, even more complex refinery revamp projects such as those that involve adding new reactor volume may only require 20–50% of the capital required to build a new unit (on a dollars-per-barrel capacity basis) and could achieve a payback period of about three years.
 Compare that with a grassroots unit, which will struggle to achieve payback in less than eight years in a mature market.

 3. We are extremely capital-constrained.
-Are there any projects you would recommend that require less investment?
+Are there any refinery revamp projects you would recommend that require less investment?

 If you often have, for example, difficulty with staying within your operating budget, significant unplanned downtime or find that your staff are often tied up with firefighting, there may be opportunities for you to unlock margin improvements quickly and for little capital investment.